bwana1/bwanapay-anchor-platform/README.md

 BwanaPay is a corridor-first payments prototype for Southern Africa, starting with the Zambia-Malawi corridor.
-This repository contains the local Anchor Platform stack and BwanaPay business server used by the current SCF/CV Labs demo.
+This repository contains the local Anchor Platform stack and BwanaPay business server used by the current demo.

 The current branch demonstrates a controlled Stellar testnet prototype, not a live production service.